iowa-human-auditory-neuro/nft2024-raw/sourcedata/README_selective_attention.md

 ## Overview

 This dataset contains EEG and behavioral data collected from a selective attention task.
 The data structure follows the Brain Imaging Data Structure (BIDS) format.
-This experiment was part of a larger data collection effort (including QuickSIN and Neurofeedback Rocket game) conducted in an electrically shielded, sound-treated booth in Iowa City, Iowa, USA.
+This experiment was part of a larger data collection effort (including QuickSIN and Neurofeedback Rocket game) conducted in an electrically shielded, sound-treated booth at the Health Sciences Academic Building, University of Iowa, Iowa City, Iowa, United States.

 ## Experimental Design

 ### Task (`task-selatt`)

-Participants were instructed to focus on either a male or female voice while ignoring a competing speaker.
+We presented ~10 mins of two podcasts simultaneously.
+One was a male talker, and the other was a female talker.
+Participants were instructed to focus on either a male or a female voice while ignoring a competing talker.

 - **Sessions:** Each participant completed 3 sessions.
-- **Runs per session:** Participants listened to two podcasts (one attending to the female voice, one attending to the male voice).
+- **Counterbalancing**: The order of the target voice and audio content was counterbalanced across participants using a Latin-square design (see `sourcedata/task-selatt_counterbalancing.tsv`).
-- **Assessment:** 10 comprehensive questions were asked per podcast.
+- **Assessment:** 10 comprehensive questions about the target podcast were asked in each block.
   - Format: 4 multiple-choice answers.
   - Input: Number keys (1, 2, 3, 4).
   - Feedback: None provided to the participant.
+  - Questions for each target audio are stored at `stimuli/task-selatt/questions`.

 ### Stimuli